 For some tests, such as HIV, a blood sample also needs to be taken.

-In some cases a swab may need to be taken from your throat or your bum.
+In some cases, a swab may need to be taken from your throat or your bottom.

-Swabs can be a little uncomfortable but they won't be painful and it will be over in seconds.
+Swabs can be a little uncomfortable, but they won't be painful, it will be over in seconds and often you are even given instruction and can do them yourself.

 Most results take a few days to a week or two to come back.